farzaneh-hatami/Trustworthy-AI/Fairness/README.md

 <img src="imgs/fair_dist.png" data-canonical-src="imgs/fair_dist.png" width="500" />

 ## Conclusion
+As we can see below, there is trade-off between fairness and accuracy.

  |   Classifier      | ROC AUC Classifier | Accuracy Classifier | P% rules for race | P% rules for sex | Adversary AUC ROC|
  |-------------------|--------------------|---------------------|-------------------|------------------|------------------|